metaborg/documentation/source/core/manual/language-processing.rst

 Automatic language processing
 =============================

-Automated language processing is performed with the :java:ref:`~org.metaborg.spoofax.core.build.ISpoofaxBuilder` service.
+Automated language processing is performed with the :java_ref:`~org.metaborg.spoofax.core.build.ISpoofaxBuilder` service.
 It provides a ``build`` method for running the language processing pipeline, and a ``clean`` method for cleaning up generated files produced by the pipeline.

-The ``build`` method takes a progress reporter for reporting the progress of a build, a cancellation token to cancel a build, and importantly, a :java:ref:`~org.metaborg.core.build.BuildInput` object that specifies what to build and how to build it.
+The ``build`` method takes a progress reporter for reporting the progress of a build, a cancellation token to cancel a build, and importantly, a :java_ref:`~org.metaborg.core.build.BuildInput` object that specifies what to build and how to build it.
-A build input object is constructed with the :java:ref:`~org.metaborg.core.build.BuildInputBuilder`, class which is a `fluent interface <https://en.wikipedia.org/wiki/Fluent_interface>`_ for creating build inputs.
+A build input object is constructed with the :java_ref:`~org.metaborg.core.build.BuildInputBuilder`, class which is a `fluent interface <https://en.wikipedia.org/wiki/Fluent_interface>`_ for creating build inputs.

 For example, to create a build input which parses, analyzes, and compiles all sources in a project, use the following code::